 There are two predominant ways for journals to maintain the system: rewarding and lobbying.

 Rewarding: all the established and important Professors made their fame by publishing in journals.
 As everybody would do, they believe their achievements are the result of their efforts and intelligence.
 If they made it within this system, and they believe they deserved it, most of them would likely think the system works well enough.
 Even when important scientists speak out against journals, this isn’t enough.
-Among the many scientists, Randy Schekman – the 2013 Nobel Prize in Physiology or Medicine – in an article in ‘The Guardian’ accused the major journals of ruining science.
+Among the many scientists, Randy Schekman – the 2013 Nobel Prize in Physiology or Medicine – in an article in ‘The Guardian’ accused the major journals of ruining science (check out Culturico’s interview with Randy Schekman)

 For an example, check out the board of Science reviewing editors here.
 Because of the alphabetic order, the first one of the list is Adriano Aguzzi, a leading scientist in the field of prion diseases (neurodegenerative diseases such as the famous Mad Cow Disease), whose lab is located at the University Hospital in Zurich, Switzerland.
 In a recent talk given at the University of Zurich – Aguzzi – not only managed to discuss his unquestionable research results but also managed to repeatedly brag about his multiple publications in Nature, Cell and Science during the short presentation.
-In addition to being another example of “ego” characters in Science, this example provides evidence of how the top-notch journals managed to sell their brand to the most important scientists.
+This example provides evidence of how the top-notch journals managed to sell their brand to the most important scientists.

 Journals are therefore able, within this system, to influence the scientific community in order to maintain the status quo, which is advantageous to them.